 Establish Winning Facts

-Trials are about facts.
+All legal disputes are ultimately about facts.
 For any fact that is important to a case, there is more value establishing that fact through the opposing party than proving that same exact fact through you, the client.
 Why?
-The nature of our court system requires each side to present their best case.
+Unfortunately our system incentivizes things like blameshifting and exaggerated statements.
+The nature of our adversary court system also requires each side to present their best case possible, even skewing or spinning facts as favorably as they can, to try to win.
 Judges and juries are aware of this, so they have an inherent skepticism of any evidence that is presented by a person, and that person's attorney, as a good fact for his or her side.
 That skepticism goes away when the opposing party admits the same exact fact -- surely they wouldn't admit a fact that helps you, their opposing party, or that makes them look bad, unless that fact that they are admitting is absolutely true.
 Proving facts that way is done through cross-examination, which is an important skill for every trial lawyer.
 Cross-examination requires technical knowledge and skill.
 Sometimes we go into hearings, such as emergency custody hearings, temporary injunction hearings, and protective orders, with very little time or information to prepare.
 We are experienced and skilled at successfully handling tough, uncooperative witnesses in stressful, adverse circumstances with little opportunity for preparation.
 We know how to use the pretrial discovery process to set up proving strong facts at trial.
 In exceptional circumstances, our trial skills have allowed us to win custody and contract cases without our client testifying, because we were able to prove everything we needed to prove through cross-examination of the opposing party.

 Use Visual and Tangible Evidence